G.T. Stilwell's letter to Mrs Shelverton

 Librarian, Special Collections

 This was only the beginning of G.T.
 Stilwell's research.
-Later in 1977, two more grand daughters of Thomas Nevin visited the exhibition at the QVMAG in Launceston, providing him with further details.
+Later in 1977, two more grand daughters of Thomas and Elizabeth Nevin (daughters of their youngest son Albert) visited the exhibition at the QVMAG in Launceston.
 In 1978, a great grand daughter interviewed G.T.
-Stilwell at length, providing him with details about photographic items by Nevin and the firm Nevin & Smith held by other members of the family, and G.T.
-Stilwell - off the record - conveyed some vital information about documents he had sighted which confirmed his conviction of Nevin's attribution as the photographer of the convict cartes, a conviction he later published with Prof. Joan Kerr in 1992.
+Stilwell at length, providing him with more information, including details about photographic items by the firm Nevin & Smith held in family collections.
+This greatly respected specialist of Tasmanian colonial collections, G.T.
+Stilwell, had never any doubt about his conviction of T. J. Nevin's attribution as the photographer of the Tasmanian 'convict portraits' held at the QVMAG, duplicates of which are held at the Tasmanian Museum and Art Gallery and the National Library of Australia, a conviction he later published with Professor Joan Kerr in 1992.